mwall-dev/block_dungeon/README.md

 ## Game Instructions
 The aim of the game is simple; push all stone blocks onto the blue tiles to complete the level.
 Avoid enemies and use different blocks to your advantage.
+Use the arrow keys to move as usual.

 ### Tips
 Press Z to undo your move.